List of Indiana Jones characters: Mutt Williams

 Mutt has a horizontal scar across his right cheek inflicted during a duel with Irina Spalko.
-Mutt has stated that his prep-school education has made him "handy with a blade."
-The book explains Mutt was champion on the fencing team, but was kicked out of school for placing bets on his matches.
+Mutt has stated that his prep-school education has made him "handy with a blade".
+The novelization explains Mutt was champion on the fencing team, but was kicked out of school for placing bets on his matches.
 Mutt's occupation prior to meeting up with Indy is that of a motorcycle mechanic.
-It is implied that he has a fear of scorpions (similarly to his father's fear of snakes and his late paternal grandfather's fears of rats and heights).
+It is implied that he has a fear of scorpions (similar to his father's fear of snakes and his late paternal grandfather's fears of rats and heights).

 Frank Marshall said Mutt represents a youthful arrogance, to show Indiana is older and wiser.
 LaBeouf was Spielberg's only choice for the role.
 Excited at the prospect of being in an Indiana Jones film, LaBeouf signed on without reading the script and did not know what character he would play.
-LaBeouf watched Blackboard Jungle, Rebel Without a Cause and The Wild One to get into his character's mindset, copying mannerisms and words from characters in those films, such as the use of a switchblade as a weapon.
+LaBeouf watched Blackboard Jungle, Rebel Without a Cause and The Wild One to get into his character's mindset, copying mannerisms and dialogue from characters in those films, such as the use of a switchblade as a weapon.
 Authentic 1950s jackets were found for LaBeouf's costume, while The Indian Motor-Company provided his motorcycle.

-George Lucas was interested in producing a spin-off about Mutt and his own adventures, with Indiana in a supporting role.
+George Lucas was interested in producing a spin-off centered on Mutt and his own adventures, with Indiana in a supporting role.
 However, Lucas later retracted a statement on the possibility of a spin-off series or LaBeouf taking over as the lead of the Indiana Jones series, stating "Harrison Ford is Indiana Jones, no Harrison means no Indy".